Acura RDX

-The Acura RDX is a compact luxury crossover SUV produced by Acura since 2006 for the 2007 model year, a luxury vehicle division of Honda, as the second crossover SUV offering from the brand after the mid-size MDX.
+The Acura RDX is a compact luxury crossover SUV produced by Honda for their Acura brand since 2006 for the 2007 model year as the second crossover SUV offering from the brand after the mid-size MDX.
 Since it was introduced, it has shared its platform with the Honda Civic and CR-V.

 First generation (TB1/2; 2007)

 Originally previewed as the Acura RD-X concept car, the production RDX had its debut at the 2006 New York Auto Show and went on sale on 11 August 2006 for the 2007 model.
 The facelifted model went on sale in August 2009 for the 2010 model year, which featured the addition of Acura's "power plenum" grille and a front-wheel drive option.